Celestialglitch/swot-reservoir-wse/docs/command_reference.md

 If no Project ID is supplied and none is stored in the active configuration, the package prompts for one.

-## NASA Earthdata Only
+### NASA Earthdata Only

 ```bash
 swot-reservoir-wse auth --earthdata-only
 ```

-If valid Earthdata credentials are already available in the user's netrc file, they are reused.
+If valid Earthdata credentials are already available, they are reused.
 Otherwise, the package requests the Earthdata Login username and password.

-## Force Reauthentication
+### Force Reauthentication

 Reauthenticate both services: